Law School Student Employment FAQs

 1. How do I become a Marquette Law School student employee?

-Many students work for Marquette University during their tenure at the Law School.
+Many law students work for Marquette University during their tenure at the Law School.
 The majority of these students become employed as paid research assistants for members of the full-time law faculty.
 Please contact individual faculty members to inquire about paid research assistantships.
-Current opportunities are also posted in the Law News bundled e-announcements, regularly circulated to the Law School community.
+Current opportunities are also posted in Law News.

-The Law School also posts many employment opportunities open to all Marquette students on JobConnection, so please check back frequently!
+The Law School also posts employment opportunities open to all Marquette students on JobConnection.
+Please check back frequently.

 2. What if I am not currently a Marquette student, but I am interested in these job opportunities?

 Student employment opportunities with the Law School are only available to current Marquette students.
-However, if you would like to explore other employment opportunities with Marquette, please check out our career site.
+However, if you would like to explore other employment opportunities with Marquette, please check out the University's employment webpage.

 3. I've been selected for a student employment opportunity with the Law School, now what?

-Once you have been selected for a student employment opportunity with the Law School, you may request payment authorization from the University.
-Please stop by Room 238 of the Law School to complete the hiring process.
+Once you have been selected for a student employment opportunity with the Law School, please visit Rich Archer at the front desk in the Student Affairs Office, Room 238 to begin the hiring process.

 In accordance with University policy, a student must complete all payroll paperwork and be fully authorized for employment by the University prior to beginning any work for Marquette.

 4. How will I know when I've completed the hiring process and am approved to begin working?

 Once authorized, a student employee may begin to submit hours for payment.
 Student payments are issued on a bi-weekly basis and are deposited directly into an account designated by the employee.